-Cooking fires are pretty common occurrences and it can happen to anyone, anywhere.
+Cooking fires are pretty common occurrences, and they can happen to anyone, anywhere.
 Just one misstep while frying can create a grease fire.
-Despite being common, however, these things still pose a danger to your home.
-This is why it’s very important to learn a few safe ways to put out a grease fire.
+However, despite being common, these things still pose a danger to your home.
+This is why it’s essential to learn a few safe ways to put out a grease fire.

 Prevention will always be your best option if you don’t want a grease fire to consume your property.
 To pull this off, you should know what usually causes such incidents.

-As the name suggests, grease fires are caused by oil smoking and turning into fire.
-This makes prevention quite straightforward.
-You just really have to pay close attention to your pan when cooking so you can do something right away in case the oil starts to smoke.
+As the name suggests, grease fires are caused by oil smoking and turning into fire, making prevention quite straightforward.
+You really have to pay close attention to your pan when cooking so you can do something right away in case the oil starts to smoke.

 Need it Done Right?